 - and eating utensils

-Is something missing from this bug out vehicle gear list?
+Is anything missing from this bug out vehicle gear list?
 Let me know in a comment below.

 Like what you read?